BardSec/software-catalog-public/README.md

 ## Cloudflare Tunnel Setup

 This app is designed to sit behind a Cloudflare tunnel for TLS termination.
+The basic steps:

-1. Install `cloudflared` on your VPS
+1. Install `cloudflared` on your VPS (instructions inside of Cloudflare -> Zero Trust -> Networks -> Connectors)
-2. Create a tunnel: `cloudflared tunnel create software-catalog`
+2. Create a tunnel
-3. Configure the tunnel to route your hostname to `http://localhost:5000`
+3. Configure the tunnel to route your hostname to `http://<serverIP>:5000`
-4. Update your OAuth redirect URIs to use your Cloudflare hostname
+4. Update your OAuth redirect URIs to use your Cloudflare hostname (I usually configure this from the beginning, because Azure really like TLS encryption for redirect URIs).

 ## Management Commands